CMTA/CMTAT/doc/USAGE.md

 ## Installation

+- Clone the repository

 Clone the git repository, with the option `--recurse-submodules` to fetch the submodules:

 `git clone git@github.com:CMTA/CMTAT.git  --recurse-submodules`

+- Node.js version

 We recommend to install the [Node Version Manager `nvm`](https://github.com/nvm-sh/nvm) to manage multiple versions of Node.js on your machine.
 You can then, for example, install the version 16.17.0 of Node.js with the following command: `nvm install 16.17.0`

+The file [.nvmrc](../.nvmrc) at the root of the project set the Node.js version. `nvm use`will automatically use this version if no version is supplied on the command line.

+- node modules

 To install the node modules required by CMTAT, run the following command at the root of the project: